pip-services/pip-services-docs/content/en/toolkit/recipes/command_set/_index.md

 ---
 type: docs
 no_list: true
-title: "Command sets"
+title: "Command Sets"
-linkTitle: "Command sets"
+linkTitle: "Command Sets"
 weight: 10
 description: >-
      How to create and use a CommandSet component.